High Line: Projects in other cities

 The High Line's success in New York City has encouraged leaders in other cities such as Chicago mayor Rahm Emanuel, who sees it as "a symbol and catalyst" for gentrifying neighborhoods.
-Several cities nationwide have plans to renovate railroad infrastructure into parkland, including Philadelphia's Rail Park, Atlanta's Belt Line, and Chicago's Bloomingdale Trail.
+Several cities nationwide have plans to renovate railroad infrastructure into parkland, including Philadelphia's Rail Park, Atlanta's Beltline, and Chicago's Bloomingdale Trail.
 The High Line has helped pioneer the creation of elevated parks worldwide.
 In Queens, the Queensway (a proposed aerial rail trail) is being considered for reactivation along the right-of-way of the Long Island Rail Road's former Rockaway Beach Branch.
 Other cities around the world have planned elevated rails-to-trails parks in what has been called the "High Line effect".
 The conversion of the Tokyo Expressway in Tokyo was also inspired by the High Line.

 According to some estimates, it costs substantially less to redevelop an abandoned urban rail line into a linear park than to demolish it.
 Landscape architect James Corner (who led the High Line's design team) noted that "The High Line is not easily replicable in other cities," however, observing that building a "cool park" requires a "framework" of neighborhoods around it to succeed.

 In 2016, Friends of the High Line launched the High Line Network to support similar infrastructure re-use projects being developed in other cities.
 As of 2017, there are 19 projects in the network, including River LA, the Atlanta Beltline, Crissy Field, Dequindre Cut, the Lowline, Klyde Warren Park, the Bentway, Bergen Arches, Destination Crenshaw and the Trinity River Project.